rhel-labs/instruqt/selinux-policy/01-introduction/assignment.md

 >All current Red Hat Enterprise Linux operating systems are shipped to install with SELinux enabled and in enforcing mode.

-> << **The line here is a sliding divider.
+> << **The line here on the left is a sliding divider.
 Use it to give yourself more screen to read or see the instructions.**

-At runtime, in general, SELinux can hold one of two states for the system. **Enforcing mode**, where SELinux security policy is loaded and enforced across the system.
+At runtime, when enabled, SELinux can hold one of two states for the system. **Enforcing mode**, where SELinux security policy is loaded and enforced across the system.
 And, **Permissive mode**, where SELinux policy is loaded, checked, and logged, but *not enforced*.

 Let's verify that SELinux is on and in enforcing mode.
 The **getenforce** command is used to list the current mode of SELinux.
 ```bash